commaai/comma10k/gimp_plugin/README.md

 ![](https://i.ibb.co/F6qq0n2/image.png)

 ### Label selected area as specific category
 Select some regions using any of the GIMP selection tools(Free Select Tool is a good choice), then click menu "Label Selected Pixels as" and choose a category.
 This will fill the selected area on the mask layer using the category color.
+You can operate on any layer for this work.
 ![](https://i.ibb.co/Dp2hX1Y/image.png)

 ### Update the Mask File